2124 - Employee Leave Management

 Leave Balance Management Plan

-In an effort to reduce leave balances that exceed caps found in various MOUs, the state has many strategies departments can employ.
-Departments should comply with existing leave statutes, regulations, policies and MOUs pertaining to leave such as:
+To reduce leave balances that exceed caps, the state has many strategies departments can employ such as:

-• Provide the option for leave cash-out for represented employees and excluded employees (Policy Statement 2104).
+• When authorized, provide the option for leave cash-out for represented employees and excluded employees (see Policy Statement 2104).

 • Pay overtime in cash and avoid compensating time off (CTO) when operationally feasible.

-• Use CalHR leave plan templates to manage employee leave balances.
+• Use leave plan templates to manage employee expectations and leave balances.

 By emphasizing the importance of employee leave and policies within departments the following goals will be met: